Apple is about to start selling iPhones made in India

 Apple's efforts to set up retail stores in the South Asian nation have so far been stymied by rules that require foreign vendors to build their products locally.

-After prolonged negotiations with the Indian government -- and even a visit by CEO Tim Cook last year -- the company finally decided to open the Bangalore plant, run by Taiwanese contract manufacturer Wistron.
+After prolonged negotiations with the Indian government -- and even a visit by CEO Tim Cook last year -- the company finally decided to set up its local manufacturing base at the Bangalore plant, run by Taiwanese contract manufacturer Wistron.

 Related: How Google plans to get a billion new users